Steak Salad

 raw sirloin steaks with marinade all over.

-Step 1- Season.
-Whisk the marinade ingredients, then pour over the seasoned steaks.
+Step 1- Whisk the marinade ingredients.
+Pour over the seasoned steaks.

 pan seared sirloin steak in a skillet.

-Step 2- Grill the streaks on high heat for 5-6 minutes per side.
+Step 2- Grill the steaks on high heat for 5-6 minutes per side.

 sliced sirloin steak on a chopping board.

-Step 3- Rest the steaks for 5 minutes for then slice against the grain.
+Step 3- Rest the steaks for 5 minutes.
+Slice against the grain.

 assembled steak salad on a plate with dressing on the side.